What is VStar?

 If you haven't yet downloaded and read the VStar Users Manual, do so now! (see the yellow box above) This Manual walks you through all of VStar's features and it is recommended that you follow along with VStar itself as you read.

-Another interesting exercise is the 5-Star Data Analysis Tutorial.
+Another interesting exercise is the 5-Star Data Analysis Tutorial (revised in June 2014 by Paul York).
 This document will introduce you to VStar by walking you through some of the concepts of basic data analysis.
 We recommend it as the first place to stop for those new to light curves and variable star data analysis.
 More help links can be found below.

 Some of the things you can do with VStar include:

 If you still have questions after reading the VStar User Manual (see the yellow download box above), here are some additional resources you might find useful: